Advanced Legal Research

 Ph.D., University of Denver

-Debra teaches Lawyering Process and Advanced Legal Research, a course she created at the Sturm College of Law in 1998.
-Her teaching and research is focused on lawyering skills, the neuroscience of learning, and how technology can be used to enhance teaching.
+Debra teaches Lawyering Process and Advanced Legal Research.
 She received the William T. Driscoll Master Educator Award in 2001.

 Debra has received a number of grants for her teaching and research.
 In April 2012, she was awarded a Legal Writing Institute-Association of Legal Writing Directors-LexisNexis 2012 Legal Writing Scholarship Grant.
 She was also awarded a grant for integrating a SmartBoard and Student Response Systems into her Legal Skills Courses from the Morgridge Family Foundation.
 She was a co-investigator on a $1.2 million dollar ITEST grant awarded by the National Science Foundation to study the role of interdisciplinary humane games in learning.